canonical/snapcraft/docs/c-c-applications.rst

        environment:
          "LD_LIBRARY_PATH": "$SNAP/usr/lib/$SNAPCRAFT_ARCH_TRIPLET/pulseaudio"
          "DISABLE_WAYLAND": "1"

+The ``command`` specifies the path to the binary to be run.
+This is resolved relative to the root of the snap contents.

 If the command name matches the name of the snap specified in the top-level ``name`` keyword (see `Metadata`_ above), the binary file will be given the